Ophthalmology

 The Low Vision Service is delivered by Optima Low Vision Services.
 The low vision clinic is situated at Dart Side, Ford Road, Totnes, TQ9 5LQ.

-To find out more about the support available for those with visual loss, visit our Sensory – Visual and Hearing page.
+For more information about the support available for those with visual loss, visit our Sensory – Visual and Hearing page.

-We have a Royal National Institute of Blind People (RNIB) Eye Clinic Liaison Officer (ECLO) to assist those with vision loss and act as an important bridge between health and social services.
+We have a Royal National Institute of Blind People (RNIB) Eye Clinic Liaison Officer (ECLO).
+They assist those with vision loss and act as an important bridge between health and social services.
 You can contact our Eye Clinic Liaison Officer on 01803 656121.